Galeano-Garcia-GS/Synergistic-SCFA-production-by-Fiber-Mixture/README.md

 ## Citation

-[Add citation information once the manuscript is published]
+[We will add citation information once the manuscript is published]

-## License

-[Specify appropriate license for your project]

 ## Contact

-For questions or issues, please contact: [Your contact information]
+For questions or issues, please contact: [ggaleano@purdue.edu]

 ## Troubleshooting